Friday, July 25, 2025

 Jump5 vs. PureNRG: A Personal Look at Fun, Faith, and Growing Up with Christian Pop

-If you’re curious, I’ve made two videos where I talk more in-depth about each group.
-Check them out below — and let me know which songs from your childhood still stick with you today.
+If you’re interested, I’ve made two videos where I talk more in-depth about each group.
+Feel free to check them out—and I’d love to hear which songs from your childhood still stick with you today.